Mark DotyMatrixBrute on

-We caught up with Marc Doty, the brainchild behind YouTube channel Automatic Gainsay, to chat about his passion for synths, his time in the industry, and his experience as a MatrixBrute owner.
+We caught up with Marc Doty, the unequalled passionate and erudite keyboardist behind the YouTube channel Automatic Gainsay, to chat about his passion for synths, his time in the industry, and his experience as a MatrixBrute owner.

 For the inquisitive synthesist, there are few better resources than Automatic Gainsay, a constantly evolving love letter to the synthesizer, penned by composer, synthesist, and synth historian Marc Doty.